tsumarios/blog/about.md

 <img src="https://avatars.githubusercontent.com/u/23482292" alt="Profile Pic" height="200">

-I'm Mario Raciti (aka tsumarios) and I'm a Security Researcher who after a few attempts on understanding how to use Jekyll within Github Pages managed to publish his own blog (or at least if you are seeing this, then it works!).
+I'm Mario Raciti (aka tsumarios) and I'm a Security Researcher who after a few attempts on understanding how to use Jekyll within Github Pages managed to publish his own blog (or at least if you are reading this, it means it works!).

 *If you want to know more about me, please consider visiting my [Website's About](https://tsumarios.github.io/#about) section.*

 ## Why this blog?

-I decided to create a blog under my [main Website](https://tsumarios.github.io/) to:
+The decision to create a blog under my [main Website](https://tsumarios.github.io/) stems from a few key reasons:

-- avoid spreading posts all over different places;
+- *Centralisation* - to avoid scattering my posts across different platforms, I've brought them all together here;
-- gather my notes and resources in one place;
+- *Knowledge Hub* - this blog serves as a repository for my notes and resources, making them easily accessible;
-- hopefully share my knowledge and research with the community.
+- *Community Sharing* - the goal is to share my knowledge and research with the community.

-So this blog is supposed to provide useful **cybersecurity-related** articles, tutorials and resources.
+As a result, this blog will primarily feature **cybersecurity-related** articles, tutorials and resources.

 ---